textile recycling

 1. Using resources efficiently

-We optimise laundry processes to reduce the use of water, energy and detergents.
+We optimise laundry processes to reduce the use of water, energy, and detergents.
+Here’s how it works:

-Our waste hierarchy guides us in handling the eliminated textiles in order of priority.
+Our waste hierarchy guides us in handling the elimintated textiles in order of priority.

 Resourcefulness